nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-Now we need verify all the 8 neighbor's cell, case the neighbor is alive, it is need to be concatenate in `sumNeighbors`.
+Now we need to verify all the 8 neighbor's cell, case the neighbor is alive, its need to be concatenate in `sumNeighbors`.
-To this will run a for loop for `x` and `y` where will start at `-1` index to the `1` index.
+To this we will run a `for` loop for `x` and `y` where will start at `-1` index to the `1` index.

 ![gamerules](/images/game-of-life/neighbor.jpg)